Mgbeojikwe/tetris_python/README.md

         $   sudo  python3  main.py

-  A video sample of the game is found at
+  A video sample of the game is found at https://github.com/Mgbeojikwe/tetris_python/blob/main/tetris-2024-02-02_02.17.48.mp4 . download the video by clicking "view raw"

 Source code Layout